Chicago/design.chicago.gov/index.md

 hero:
   image: /assets/uswds/img/hero.png
   callout:
-    alt: "Join Our Community"
-    text: Get started with the CDS
+    alt: "Make Chicago"
+    text: Better
   button:
     href: /docs/
     text: Quick Start Guide
-  content: You can get involved by giving us feedback, [writing an issue](https://github.com/Chicago/design-system/issues/new), or [finding other ways to contribute](https://opensource.guide/how-to-contribute/).
-We communicate about this project in our [CDS Slack workspace](https://chicagodesignsystem.slack.com/messages).
-Request an invitation by emailing us at [Chicago Design System](mailto:design.system@cityofchicago.org).
+  content: The Chicago Design System (CDS) is a toolkit to make great digital services for Chicagoans.
+[Get started](/docs) with the system, [share feedback](https://twitter.com/ChiDesignDir), [reporting a bug](https://github.com/Chicago/design-system/issues/new), or [find other ways to contribute](https://opensource.guide/how-to-contribute/).
+Request an invitation to our [Slack](https://chicagodesignsystem.slack.com/messages) chat workspace via email at [Chicago Design System](mailto:design.system@cityofchicago.org).

 tagline: About the Chicago Design System
 intro: |
-  The Chicago Design System (CDS) is a guide to producing delightful services and technology applications for employees and residents of the City of Chicago.
+  The Chicago Design System (CDS) includes several core components: a visual brand identity guide, a web user interface pattern library, and methods, or plays, teams can use to ensure we design with Chicagoans throughout the process.
+The CDS is a resource for teams to quickly and consistently produce delightful, useful, &amp; accessible digital services for residents, businesses, visitors, and employees of the City of Chicago.

-  The CDS is open source (under the CC0 1.0 License), and contributions or commentary from City of Chicago employees and the public at large are welcome.
-In its current form, the CDS is forked from the US Web Design System, and follows its baseline standards for design.
-We have begun adding our own "Chicago" theming on top of this system, and more work will be done to give the CDS a unique look and feel as time goes on.
+  We have three goals for the Chicago Design System\:

+  * Build trustworthy, predictable brands, services, and experiences
+  * Save money and time getting services to market
+  * Present Chicago as a modern, welcoming, global city
+  * Do work that helps other cities build their own design systems _(stretch goal)_

+  Chicago Design System code is built upon the [US Web Design System](https://designsystem.digital.gov).
+City of Chicago methods, visual identity, and additional user interface components wrap and extend these federal guidelines for design.
+The guides, identity, code, and visual representations of the design system are open source and in the public domain for use under the [Creative Commons CC0 1.0 License](https://creativecommons.org/publicdomain/zero/1.0/).
+Contributions and commentary from any and all are welcome.
 ---

 ## Accessibility